MLDA-NTU/remote-gpu-guide/README.md

 The username, domain name, and password should be provided to you when you sign up for a GPU account.

 **(Optional) Using SSH key** Using an SSH key is more secure than using a password.
-You also don’t need to type in a password when you use an SSH key.
+You also don't need to type in a password when you use an SSH key.
+Follow the tutorial [here](https://www.ssh.com/academy/ssh/keygen)

-ssh-keygen-id

-ssh-copy

 **PuTTy** For earlier versions of Windows, please use PuTTy.
 Download PuTTY here: https://www.chiark.greenend.org.uk/~sgtatham/putty/